 d Leibniz-Institute of Freshwater Ecology and Inland Fisheries, Stechlin, Germany

-Supplementary

-Material and methods
+Supplementary material and methods

 Soil and lake sediment sampling

-Ning-Xiang long-term fertilization experiment station (E 111°54'−112°18', N 28°07'−28°37') locates in the subtropical region of Hunan Province, China.
+The Ning-Xiang long-term fertilization experiment station (E 111°54'−112°18', N 28°07'−28°37') locates in the subtropical region of Hunan Province, China.
 Since 1986 four different fertilization schemes were started: 1, Control, no additional fertilizer; 2, Chemical fertilizer (CF), urea, superphosphate and potassium chloride are applied; 3, CF-straw, chemical fertilizer combined with rice straw; and 4, CF-manure, 70% CF and 30% chicken manure.
 The cropping system was milk vetch-rice-rice rotation in each year.
 The total amounts of fertilizer application per hectare in all treatments were 142.5 kg N, 23.2 kg P, 52.3 kg K at early season and 157.5 kg N, 18.6 kg P, 67.2 kg K at the late rice season.
 Rice straw from the straw plots was returned to the corresponding plots in July and November after the early and late rice harvests at the rates of 2.8 T ha-1 and 3.6 T ha-1, respectively.
 Soils were sampled in April 2017 (before the early rice transplanted) from each treatment at four replicate plots.
 In each 33 m2 plot, five soil cores were taken from the upper layer (0−10 cm) and mixed thoroughly.

 Lake sediments (ca. 0 - 10 cm) were collected in May 2016 using a bottom grab.
 The sediments were filled up in Schott bottles, sealed and transported to the lab within 24 hours and then stored at 4 oC.
 Subsamples (ca. 1.5 ml) from each sediment were frozen (-20 oC) in duplicate in Eppendorf tubes for future DNA isolation and molecular analysis.
 The lakes water column geochemistry was bi-weekly monitored, and the average data of the bottom part of their respective water column from March to May 2016 were presented in Table 1.